How to Choose the Best Spotting Scope Tripod

 Amazon Basics 60″

-Amazon Basics 60-Inch Lightweight Tripod With Bag, Black
+Amazon Basics 60-Inch Lightweight Tripod with Bag, Black

 Honestly… Amazon are a behemoth and you can’t go far wrong with their basics range in any area.
 They’ve analyzed the competition using the incredible amount of data available to them, zoomed in on features and price point and produced some really good little pieces of kit.